Critical Care Medicine

 Critical care is provided by a highly specialised multi disciplinary team comprising intensivists, critical care nurses, respiratory therapists, physiotherapists, and clinical pharmacists.
 Intensivists are physicians who are trained in intensive care.
 They receive additional fellowship training in critical care medicine after completing post graduate training in Anaesthesiology, pulmonology, Internal medicine or emergency .There is increasingly strong evidence that patient outcomes are better if they are managed in a “closed” ICU, where the critical care physicians are the primary care givers.

-Some of the typical cases unmanaged in a level III ICU include sepsis, multiorgan disinfection, Post operative amplications, Pulmonary embolism etc.
+Some of the typical cases managed in a level III ICU include sepsis, multiorgan disinfection, Post operative amplications, Pulmonary embolism etc.